-Just underneath the surface of many paintings, both famous and obscure, is another hidden painting that could have been.
-Sometimes, these ghostly images are apparent to the naked eye if you look closely.
-More often, they are revealed by restoration processes, x-rays, and careful investigation by art historians and preservation specialists.
+Just underneath the surface of many paintings, both famous and obscure, is a hidden painting that could have been.
+Sometimes, these ghostly images are apparent to the naked eye if you look closely enough.
+More often, they are revealed by restoration processes, X-rays, and careful investigation by art historians and preservation specialists.

 In some cases, scandal forced artists to correct controversial details; in others, the artist simply changed his or her mind.
 During lean times, some artists resorted to painting over less satisfactory or unfinished work because they could not afford new canvas.

 Instances of painterly corrections that expose previous versions of the design are referred to as pentimenti, from an Italian phrase meaning “to repent,” essentially because the artist has “repented” for a choice made earlier in the creative process.
 A pentimento can be, for example, a change in the position of a hand, the enlargement of a tablecloth, or the reduction of the size of a hat.
 Small pentimenti are everywhere in paintings, and can be more common among schools of painters who had workshops and assistants.
 The idiosyncrasies of pentimenti have even been used to identify lost works by great painters such as Leonardo da Vinci (and cause major controversy).

 Whatever the circumstances, thousands of paintings contain fascinating omissions, fixes, and shrewd substitutions.
 Here are just as few.